Traditional trade apprenticeships: training activity, employer incentives and international practice

 This report is the first part of a larger study aiming to investigate traditional apprenticeship practices with a view to developing policy directions for how to keep them relevant and useful.
 In this report we present trends in commencements for the traditional trades for the period 2002 to 2018.
 Non-trade apprenticeships or traineeships are out of scope of this study.
-We define eight groups of traditional trades: building; electrotechnology and telecommunications; engineering; food trades; motor mechanic, repairer and vehicle builder trades; other traditional trades; precision trades;... [+] Show more
+We define eight groups of traditional trades: building; electrotechnology and telecommunications; engineering; food trades; motor mechanic, repairer and vehicle builder trades; other traditional trades; precision trades; and sk ...
+Show more

 Physical description: 52 p.